on-site/guards.js/README.markdown

     $("#myForm").submit(function() { return $(this).guard(); });

+Or you can use delegated events so there is no need for the form to exist yet (so the guards need not be in an onready callback):

+    $.enableGuards("#myForm");

 Or, if you want to invoke the guards manually, you can just call guard() on the form directly and use the boolean result:

     var result = $("#myForm").guard();
     // Use result, which is true if the form is valid, and false otherwise.

+Finally, you can guard the form with liveGuard (which need not be in an onready callback, like the second enableGuards version).
+This will trigger guards for individual elements as they change using delegated events on field changes:

+    $.liveGuard("#myForm");

 # Downloads